 LOCATION: Choose a neutral place to have the conversation.
 For example, if arguments tend to occur in the kitchen or the bedroom, do not choose this place for your talk.
 I find that sitting outside or going for a walk is a helpful environment for conversations.
 It also tends to decrease escalation.
 I recommend NOT having these conversations while driving.
 Driving has too many distractions and if escalation occurs, people can feel trapped in a moving car.

 ACTIVE LISTENING: It needs to be agreed that each person will have the opportunity to share without interruption.
-The listener is to repeat back what he/she hears using his/her partner’s own words.
-In order for the listener to be successful in repeating what he/she heard, the communicator needs to pause periodically while sharing for the listener to reflect back what is being communicated.
+The listener is to repeat back what is heard using their partner’s own words.
+In order for the listener to be successful in repeating what is heard, the communicator needs to pause periodically while sharing for the listener to reflect back what is being communicated.
 It is important to put all electronic devices away to engage in active listening and communicating.

 DIALOGUE: Communicate the following completed sentences:

 Pause after sharing these sentences.
-The listener will repeat back what he/she heard and what he/she understands about what was said.
+The listener will repeat back what is heard and what he/she/they understands about what was said.